arthurfg/brazilian-reits/README.md

 terraform apply
 ```

-6. Create a `./dbt-service-account.json` file and paste your dbt|storage|bigquery service account content (sorry for this):
+6. Create a `./dbt-service-account.json` file and paste your dbt|storage|bigquery service account content (it's on .gitignore, sorry for this):
 ```bash
 cd ..
 touch dbt-service-account.json